I am Vito Peleg, the founder of Atarim, originally from Israel and based in London, UK.

 I built my first website at the age of 14, playing with FrontPage Express and learning HTML as I go along.
 It was a pretty cool website about the skateboarding crew we had as teenagers back in Israel.

-I then continued to build websites for bands I played in and for friends that needed help here and there.
-Everything from custom HTML and CSS pages to Drupal and I even dabbled with Wix for a while when it first came out before finally finding WordPress.
+I then continued to build websites for bands I played in and for friends who needed help here and there.
+Everything from custom HTML and CSS pages to Drupal, and I even dabbled with Wix for a while when it first came out before finally finding WordPress.

 Being a broke musician in my early 20s I was looking for ways to generate some extra income online, so I signed up for an online course called Making money online haha!

 They taught how to set up blogs to generate revenue from Google Ads (Adsense), which worked great back then, and suggested WordPress as the CMS.

 From then on, I was hooked.
 It was simple as compared to the other tools I was using before and worked perfectly for that use case by using a few plugins recommended in the course.

 I ended up building 10 of these niche content sites, improving my WordPress skills with each one.
 Diving deeper into traffic sources, doing SEO, and sharpening my coding abilities to stretch the abilities of the free themes I was using to match the designs I had in mind.